CS-LNU-Learning-Objects/web-application-architecture/continuous.md

 # The continuous way of web application development

-*prior  knowledge  - Programming, Web development, Basic git handling*
+*Prior  knowledge  - Programming, Web development, Basic git handling*

 This text will give you a introduction to terms like Continuous Integration (CI), Continuous Development (CDev) and Continuous Deployment (CDep).
 It will try to explain the difference between these terms and also try to answer the questions what and why.